feathersjs/feathers/docs/guides/basics/hooks.md

     `Calling ${context.method} on ${context.path} took ${duration}ms`
   )
 }
 ```

+In this hook, we store the start time and then run all other hooks and the service method by calling `await next()`.
+After that we can calculate the duration in milliseconds by subtracting the start time from the current time and log the information to the console.

 ## Hook functions

 A hook function is an `async` function that takes the [hook `context`](#hook-context) and a `next` function as the parameter.
-If the hook should only run __before__ or __after__ the service method, it does not need a `next` function.

-However since we need to store the start and end time here, we created an `around` hook.
+If the hook should only run on **error**, **before** or **after** the service method, it does not need a `next` function.
+However since we need to do both, get the start time before and the end time after, we created an `around` hook.

 Hooks run in the order they are registered and if a hook function throws an error, all remaining hooks (and the service call if it didn't run yet) will be skipped and the error will be returned.

 ## Hook context